Skip to main content

 Self-study mode (about 1 hour)

-4. Go to docs/01-setup/ — Start preparing your environment
+4. Go to docs/01-setup/ — start preparing your environment

-4. Completion Confirmation Checklist
+4. Completion checklist

-• Confirmed the self-study route
+• I have confirmed my self-study route

-5. Next steps guidance
+5. Next steps